prikmm/prikmm/README.md

 ### Hi there 👋

+To know more about my AI experience and my knowledge in this domain, go [here](https://github.com/prikmm/AI-Concepts#readme)

 <!--
 **prikmm/prikmm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.